-Frozen assets of the Russian Central Bank and entities under its control are worth around EUR 300 billion52, while the frozen assets of individuals (mostly Russian and Belorussian oligarchs) add up to about EUR 30 billion in the EU53 and EUR 70 billion54 worldwide.
-Although these assets could cover a significant proportion of the reconstruction costs, at present, no legal framework exists allowing their confiscation and handing over to Ukraine.55 Under international law, Ukraine is entitled to full reparations from Russia for the damage the latter caused, possibly using its frozen assets.
-However, it is unlikely to happen, as Russia has acted in defiance of
+Frozen assets of the Russian Central Bank and entities under its control are worth around EUR 300 billion 57, while the frozen assets of individuals (mostly Russian and Belorussian oligarchs) add up to about EUR 70 billion 58 worldwide and EUR 30 billion in the EU.
+Although these assets could cover a significant proportion of the reconstruction costs, at present, no legal framework exists allowing their confiscation and handing over to Ukraine.
+59 Under international law, Ukraine is entitled to full reparations from Russia for the damage the latter caused, possibly using its frozen assets.
+However, it is unlikely to happen, as Russia has acted in defiance of international law, and the rulings of the International Court of Justice.
+The freezing of the assets means their owners cannot use them, but it does not permit their confiscation or handover to Ukraine 60.
+Also, state-owned property is shielded from enforcement by sovereign (or state) immunity rules.
+Indiscriminate confiscation of private property would give rise to constitutional and human rights concerns.
+61